smart-chain-fr/secure-starknet/README.md

 ## Abstract

 Traceability and proof of existence play indispensable roles in ensuring the credibility, reliability, and integrity of information.
-We leverage the power and speed of the Starknet blockchain to propose a powerful utility designed for professionnals managing a lot of data.
+We leverage the Starknet blockchain to propose a powerful utility designed for professionnals managing a lot of data.

 ### Key Features